MicrosoftDocs/dynamics-365-project-operations/articles/psa/bulk-corrections-actuals-created-by-approved-time-expense-entries.md

 ---
 title: Bulk corrections of actuals created by approved time and expense entries
-description: This topic explains how an administrator can make single or bulk corrections to previously approved time or expense entries if the billing is not complete.
+description: This article explains how an administrator can make single or bulk corrections to previously approved time or expense entries if the billing is not complete.
 author: rumant
 ms.date: 04/02/2020
 ms.topic: article